-The simplest usage of KES consists in using it to calculate total consumptions, so that they can be put in contrast with those from the electric bill.
-In that case, it would be enough to parameterize something like the following:
+The simplest application of KES consists in simply calculating total consumptions.
+In that case, it would be enough to parameterise something like the following:

 - General screen: only one tariff, with a cost of 15 cents per kWh, and a CO2 ratio of 50.
-Voltage, as corresponding to the system.
+Voltage, the one corresponding to the system.
 Power factor, 100.
-All cyclic sendings, left disabled. - Active Energy screen: values 5, 0 and 0 for section "Estimated energy consumption".
-Values 5, 0 and 0 for section "Estimated cost".
-Parameters "Daily energy consumption", "Daily cost", "Monthly energy consumption" and "Monthly cost", enabled.
+Cyclic sending disabled. - Active Energy screen: values 5, 0 and 0 for section "Estimated Energy Consumption".
+Values 5, 0 and 0 for section "Estimated Cost".
+Parameters "Daily Energy Consumption", "Daily Cost", "Monthly Energy Consumption" and "Monthly Cost", enabled.
 All other parameters, disabled. - Active Power screen: values 5, 0 and 0 for section "Instantaneous Power" and 10, 0 and 0 for "Hourly Peak Power".
-All other parameters, disabled. - In such circumstances, the only functions KES will perform are: - 1) Sending, every midnight, the objects "Daily energy consumption" and "Daily cost", expressed in kWh and monetary units, respectively. - 2) Sending, on the 1st day of every month at 0:00h am, the objects "Monthly energy consumption" and "Monthly cost", expressed in kWh and monetary units respectively.
+All other parameters, disabled. - In such circumstances, KES will perform the following functions: - 1) Sending every midnight the "Daily Energy Consumption" and "Daily Cost" objects, expressed in kWh and monetary units, respectively. - 2) Sending, on the 1st day of every month at 0:00h am, the "Monthly Energy Consumption" and "Monthly Cost" objects, expressed in kWh and monetary units respectively.

-For simplicity, the probes can be supposed to be measuring the consumption of a 100watt three-phase machine, as well as a certain month with 22 workable days -during which the machine is on between 8h in the morning and 6h in the afternoon- and 8 non-workable days -during which the machine remains off-.
+For simplicity, the probes can be supposed to be measuring the consumption of a 100watt three-phase machine throughout a certain month with 22 workable days -during which the machine stays on between 8:00h in the morning and 6:00h in the afternoon- and 8 non-workable days -during which the machine remains off-.
 In such case:

-- 1) Every midnight, the object "Dialy energy consumption" sent to the bus will be 0 when the previous day has been non-workable, or (8h \ 0.100 kW) = 0.8 kWh if workable, while the object "Daily cost" will have a value of 0 after a non-workable day and of (0.8 kWh \ 0.15 m.u.) = 0.12 monetary units after any other day. - 2) After every last day of a month, at midnight, the object "Monthly energy consumption" sent to the bus will have a value of (0 kWh \ 8 days) + (0.8 kWh \ 22 days) = 17.6 kWh, while the object "Monthly cost" will be (17.6 kWh \ 0.15) = 2.64 monetary units.
+- 1) Every midnight, the "Dialy Energy Consumption" object is sent to the bus with value "0" when the previous day has been non-workable, or (8h 0.100 kW) = 0.8 kWh if workable, while the "Daily cost" object will have a value of "0" after a non-workable day and of (0.8 kWh 0.15 m.u.) = 0.12 monetary units after any other day. - 2) After every last day of a month, at midnight, the "Monthly Energy Consumption" object sent to the bus will have a value of (0 kWh 8 days) + (0.8 kWh 22 days) = 17.6 kWh, while the "Monthly Cost" will be (17.6 kWh 0.15) = 2.64 monetary units.

-This way, after every month KES will automatically report in what grade the machine contributed to the consumption and to the cost of the electric bill.
+This way, after every month KES will automatically estimate in what grade the machine contributed to the consumption and to the electric expenses.

-Alternatively, if desired, periodic security sendings can be enabled from the General screen, which allows re-sending the last daily and/or monthly values, so that not only are they sent everyday at midnight or on every 1st day of a month (respectively), but also successively during later periods.
+Alternatively, if desired, the Security Sending function can be enabled from the General screen, which allows re-sending the last daily and/or monthly values, so that not only are they sent every day at midnight or on every 1st day of a month (respectively), but also successively on later occasions.

-Last, there is always the possibility of making global or local requests (through the objects "Global request" and "Request") at the end of the month so that KES reports the value of "Total cost" and "Total energy".
-This procedure will be quite similar to reading the ordinary counter installed by the power supplier: it would be enough to calculate the difference between the current value of "Total energy" and that from the last month in order to obtain the monthly consumption (in the case of this example, the consumption made by the machine).
+Last, there is always the possibility of making global or local requests (through the "Global Request" and "Request") objects at the end of the month so that KES reports the value of "the Total cost" and of the "Total Energy".
+This procedure is somehow similar to reading the ordinary counter installed by the power supplier: it would be enough to calculate the difference between the current value of "Total Energy" and that from the last month in order to obtain the monthly consumption (in the case of this example, the consumption made by the machine).

-Note: objects related to energy consumption always report their values (although objects related to cost or $CO_2$ emissions do not) rounded to the nearest integer.
-That's why the 0.8 kWh mentioned in the above example may show as 1 kWh, although the 0.8 kWh are actually considered as such for calculation.
+Note: objects related to energy consumption always report their values (although objects related to cost or CO_2 emissions do not) rounded to the nearest integer.
+That is why the 0.8 kWh mentioned in the above example may show as 1 kWh, although the 0.8 kWh are actually considered as such for calculation.